toshanib/synthetic-signature-gan/README.md

 # 🖊️ Synthetic Signature Generator using Vanilla GAN (Mobile + Docker Deployment)

 ## 📌 Project Overview
-This project implements a Vanilla Generative Adversarial Network (GAN) to generate realistic synthetic handwritten signatures and deploy them through a mobile application.
+This project implements a Vanilla Generative Adversarial Network (GAN) to generate realistic synthetic handwritten signatures(CEDAR DATASET) and deploy them through a mobile application.
 The system is designed to augment limited signature datasets and support signature verification systems used in banking, academic institutions, and identity authentication workflows.

 The project includes:
 - Vanilla GAN for signature generation